demarkera/CIPADLL/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/mauriceconchis/pen/YWBxAg.
+You can find this one at http://codepen.io/drehimself/pen/QNXpyp.

- Pure CSS news cards with revealing content on hover.
-Please feel free to drop a comment with some suggestion for improvement.
+ Based on this dribbble shot: https://dribbble.com/shots/2432743-Clash-Cards-Preview